Imagine if you could know whether your new year's resolutions are actually making you healthier or not?

 ...is an enzyme that is produced in response to damage to the liver or heart.

-...is an enzyme that is responsible for nourishing tissues and transports essential components such as hormones, vitamins and drugs throughout the blood.
+...is an protein that is responsible for nourishing tissues and transporting hormones, vitamins and drugs throughout the blood.

 Sleep may not have featured as a top resolution with the Inc. survey but it should be at the top of your list.